redstripez08/CalNatSci-TS/README.md

 The bot does stuff for my server.
 It handles warnings, polls, role-reacts and stuff like that.
 This bot became a lot larger and complex than I expected it to.
-It handles some database stuff with MongoDB and SQLite, and now can run in Docker Containers.
+It handles some database stuff with MongoDB and Postgres, and now can run in Docker Containers.
 The bot now has a web server as well so i can update it over the internet.

-It now has a Docker Image and `docker-compose.yml` for worker (bot) and web (server).
+It now has a Docker Image and `docker-compose.yml` for worker (bot), web (server), and db (database).